biojava/biojava.github.io/_wiki/Current_events.md

 new features:

-`- added a basic genbank parser `
+- added a basic genbank parser
-`- fixed a problem when translating codons with N`
+- fixed a problem when translating codons with N
-`- now can infer bonds in protein structures`
+- now can infer bonds in protein structures
-`- added support to parse mmcif records for organism and expression system`
+- added support to parse mmcif records for organism and expression system
-`- many small bug fixes and improvements`
+- many small bug fixes and improvements

 BioJava Legacy 1.8.4 released
 -----------------------------